top of page

 • Type of Dwelling

-11. The Subgrantee must not deny benefit assistance on the basis of race, color, sex, age, handicap, religion, national origin, or political belief.
+9. I understand that no person may be denied assistance on the basis of race, color, sex, age, handicap, religion, national origin, or political belief.

 Available Programs